nf-core/fetchngs/docs/usage.md

 ### Downloading dbGAP data with JWT

-As of v1.10.0, the SRA Toolkit used in this pipeline can be configured to access protected data from dbGAP using a [JWT cart file](https://www.ncbi.nlm.nih.gov/sra/docs/sra-dbGAP-cloud-download/).
+As of v1.10.0, the SRA Toolkit used in this pipeline can be configured to access protected data from dbGAP using a [JWT cart file](https://www.ncbi.nlm.nih.gov/sra/docs/sra-dbGAP-cloud-download/) on a supported cloud computing environment (Amazon Web Services or Google Cloud Platform).
 The JWT cart file can be specified with `--dbgap_key /path/to/cart.jwt`.

 Note that due to the way the pipeline resolves SRA IDs down to the experiment to be able to merge multiple runs, your JWT cart file must be generated for _all_ runs in an experiment.
 Otherwise, upon running `prefetch` and `fasterq-dump`, the pipeline will return a `403 Error` when trying to download data for other runs under an experiment that are not authenticated for with the provided JWT cart file.

 Users can log into the [SRA Run Selector](https://www.ncbi.nlm.nih.gov/Traces/study/), search for the dbGAP study they have been granted access to using the phs identifier, and select all available runs to activate the `JWT Cart` button to download the file.

+To test this functionality in your cloud computing environment, you can use the protected dbGAP cloud testing study with accession `SRR1219902`:

+- On the [SRA Run Selector page for `SRR1219902`](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRR1219902&o=acc_s%3Aa&s=SRR1219902), select the available run and click on `JWT Cart` to download a key file called `jwt.cart` that can be directly provided to the pipeline with `--dbgap_key jwt.cart`
+- Click on `Accession List` to download a text file called `SRR_Acc_List.txt` that can be directly provided to the pipeline with `--input SRR_Acc_List.txt`

 ## Running the pipeline